-• @Choice decorator match a field to record object.
+• @Choice decorator match a value to a record of value:primitive.

 Type Parameters